Week 9 of pregnancy

-The upper lip and two tiny nostrils in the nose have developed by now.
-The jawbones are developing and already contain all the milk teeth.
+The upper lip and 2 tiny nostrils in the nose have developed by now.
+The jawbones are developing and contain all the milk teeth.

 The heart is now fully formed.
-It beats 180 times a minute - that's two to three times faster than your own heart.
+It beats 180 times a minute - that's 2 to 3 times faster than your own heart.

-The elbows can now bend - they are probably making small movements that you can see on an ultrasound scan.
-You probably won't be able to feel these movements yet.
+The elbows can now bend - they are making small movements that you can see on an ultrasound scan.
+You will not be able to feel these movements yet.

 Week 11 of pregnancy

 The bones of the face are formed now.
-The eyelids are closed and won't open for a few months yet.
+The eyelids are closed and do not open for a few months yet.

 The ear buds developing on the sides of the head look more like ears as they grow.

 The head makes up one-third of the body's length.
 The body is growing fast - it's straightening and the fingers and toes are separating.
 Fingernails have developed at this stage.